CellProfiling/pipex/README.md

 There are currently available the following commands:

+- `run_id <run identifier>` : an optional command to number your current PIPEX run with an identifier.
+Useful if you want to integrate PIPEX in a bigger pipeline, like PyShowwwcase. **OBS**: PIPEX will assign a random run_id if you don't add this command.

 - `swap <number of GB>` : Linux only, it will generate a temporary swap space in the installation folder with the specified size; the space will be automatically deleted at the end of the full PIPEX process. **OBS**: it will require root permission/password while executing.

 - `segmentation.py` : performs PIPEX segmentation.
 Uses the following parameters: